To read the report in full press here

 For further information, visit www.hiscox.com.

 ArtTactic is a London-based art market research and analysis firm that offers dynamic and responsive research and commentary on the fast-paced and ever-changing art market.
 ArtTactic was founded in 2001 by Anders Petterson.
 ArtTactic has developed methodologies and analytical frameworks for the art market often used by economists and people in the financial markets.
 ArtTactic provides a new dimension to art market analysis by combining both qualitative and quantitative research tools with an in-depth knowledge of how the art market works.
-ArtTactic’s weekly art market research and analysis can be accessed via www.arttactic.com.
+ArtTactic’s weekly art market research and analysis can be accessed via www.arttactic.com (external link).